19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (ii) at the end of the year 2019 or a subsequent calendar year, if the total value of all his taxable supplies made in Singapore in that calendar year has exceeded $1 million;

-(b) at any time, if there are reasonable grounds for believing that the total value of his taxable supplies in the period of 12 months then beginning will exceed $1 million.
+(b) at any time, if there are reasonable grounds for believing that the total value of his taxable supplies made in Singapore in the period of 12 months then beginning will exceed $1 million.

 [S 415/2018 wef 25/06/2018]

+[Act 52 of 2018 wef 01/01/2019]

 (2) Where a business carried on by a taxable person is transferred to another person as a going concern and the transferee is not registered at the time of the transfer, then the transferee becomes liable to be registered at that time —